Skip to main content

 This creates the templates/ directory and template_info.json metadata file in the repository.
 Bootstrapping only needs to be done once per repository.

-Importing Templates to the Organization
+Importing Templates to the Organisation

 Administrators can add templates to the shared gallery so all users can access them.